-Why did Wetherspoon's shut down all their social media accounts?
+Why did Wetherspoon's shut down their social media?

 In April, Wetherspoon's made the announcement through their head office twitter account that they would be suspending their social media channels for all local branches, including head office with immediate effect.

 With over 44,000 Twitter followers and more than 100,000 followers on Facebook, Wetherspoons most popular posts have received more than 500,000 views.

 This sparked a wave of reaction - from the likes of Marketing Weeks Mark Ritson who called it ‘brand leadership at its best’.
 Many on twitter claimed that there had been a data breach and in light of Mark Zuckerberg being investigated for the misuse of personal information, Wetherspoons founder, Tim Martin, had decided to shut down all social media to avoid an investigation.